 Dividends are good but let’s be clear: dividends can disappoint.

 Even though my thinking about dividend investing has not changed for many years, it’s not all roses.
 Dividends can be cut or eliminated.
 Look at Dream REIT (D.UN) this year.
-Hopefully that’s rare for your portfolio.
+Hopefully that’s rare for your portfolio if you own it!

 With this risk provided let’s also revisit why corporations have paid dividends.
 It’s not as straightforward as you might think.